vijayrami/Magelearn_PromoBanner/README.md

 ### Settings Explanation

-#### Enable Free Shipping Progress Bar
+#### Enable Promo Banner
-If set to yes, a promo bar will be shown on the header part of your website.
+If set to yes, a promo banner will be shown on the header part of your website.

 ## Compatibility
 This module has been tested and validated to work on Magento versions 2.3 to 2.4.2.